Tangent101/Miscellaneous/Wildcards/README.md

-# Miscellaneous
+# Wildcard Data Files
-Miscellaneous files for use in Easy Diffusion, ComfyUI etc
+Collection of Wildcard Data Files for use in Easy Diffusion, ComfyUI etc